When You Feel Like You're Too Ugly To Have Friends

 Looks aren't nearly as much of a factor when it comes to friendships as it does with dating

 Even if you are ugly (which you probably aren't - more on that soon), it shouldn't have a big effect on your social life.
-Aside from some shallow, image-obsessed types, most people aren't overly concerned with what their friends look like.
+Aside from some shallow, image obsessed types, most people aren't overly concerned with what their friends look like.
 If they meet someone who they find likable and fun to be around they're not going to care if that person doesn't have flawless facial features.
 It's not like dating, where people want to be with someone they're physically attracted to.
 If someone has a baseline level of people skills and confidence, and they actively try to make friends, then they can have a social life.
 I'm sure you can think of many people you know who don't have amazing looks who still have a social circle.

 If anything about your looks is keeping you from having friends, it's your insecurities about them

 Some people don't have the social life they want for reasons that have nothing to do with their looks.
-Maybe it's because they're too argumentative and opinionated, or a thousand other possibilities.
+Maybe it's because they're too argumentative and opinionated, or a hundred other possibilities.
 However, whenever something doesn't work out, their first instinct is to blame their appearance.

 For others their looks are more central to their loneliness, but in an indirect way.
-No one is straight up rejecting them for being unsightly.
+No one straight up rejects them for being unsightly.
 Instead their insecurities cause them to unintentionally act in ways that keep them from what they want.
 They then take their lack of results as "proof" that they're ugly, when their self-doubting behaviors are the real reason they aren't doing as well as they'd like.

 - If they have a chance to strike up a conversation with someone new, they won't take it, since they "know" the other person won't want to talk to them.

 - When they are in a conversation, they may come across as shy and withdrawn, because they're so worried about getting a bad reaction.
 They're not able to put the good sides of their personality out there.